 - Return Analytics – Factor and portfolio analysis can inform a manager of hidden risks such as over-exposure momentum.

 It also enables us to overcome cognitive biases.

-While this is by no means an exhaustive list of quantamental benefits, I think it drives home the point that quantitative and fundamental investing are better together even though there are risks of adopting a quantamental approach.
+While this is not an exhaustive list of quantamental benefits, it drives home that quantitative and fundamental investing is better together even though there are risks of adopting a quantamental approach.

-While the positives outweigh the negatives according to the data, there are risks of incorporating a quantamental approach.
+While the positives outweigh the negatives according to the data, there are risks to incorporating a quantamental approach.

 Quantitative traders introduce cognitive biases when they start placing companies under the microscope.
-Just like in trading where market pressures are part of the game, the same goes for valuation, but these pressures are more subtle and come in different forms.
+Like in trading, where market pressures are part of the game, the same goes for valuation, but these pressures are more subtle and come in different forms.

-In my own experience, fundamental analysis and quantitative techniques are symbiotic and strengthen each other at every step of the way.
+In my own experience, fundamental analysis and quantitative techniques are symbiotic and strengthen each other at every step.
 But perhaps most importantly, I enjoy both.
 I love valuation and data science, and quantamental investing gives me an outlet for both.